Ah, January… the beginning of a new year. A fresh start. A clean slate.

 A beautiful house is practically therapeutic to come home to after a long day, but we know it’s difficult to find the time or funds to bring your visions to life.
 That’s where a little bit of broad planning comes into play.
 Multi-room undertakings work best if you space out your projects, so here’s an example of a year-long revamp delegation:

 Of course, these are just suggestions.
+If you know that your roof needs some repairing then you’ll want to improve your curb appeal earlier in the year so you can get the austin roofing contractors at the same time as the landscapers to make everything easier to manage.
 Omit rooms you don’t have, customize the projects to fit your home’s needs, cut the projects down to bimonthly, change the order around… the sky’s the limit, and it’s really all up to you!
-The main idea here is to break up a year’s worth of design projects into manageable time frames.
-Then you can start fine-tuning your design plan.
+The main idea here is to break up a year’s worth of design projects into manageable time frames and individual budgets.
+You may find, for example, that you can actually afford that dream kitchen you’ve been thinking about for years, or that you can get a bespoke walk-in shower done for less than you thought, complete with frameless shower doors for that effortless feel.
+Once you have your basic budgets in place then you can start fine-tuning your design plan.

 If you watch home makeover shows on TV, you know that one of the first things the designer does is draw up a scaled “aerial view” of the room.
 Knowing the exact amount of space you’re working with is crucial when selecting new pieces to add.
 You may find a coffee table you love, but if you don’t pay attention to the dimensions, you run the risk of it not fitting properly.
 We recommend taking advantage of our Room Planner tool.
 It allows you to create an online blueprint so you can arrange and rearrange furniture to your heart’s content!
 When it’s finished, you can share it with friends digitally or print it to take shopping with you.